rishavjha62/my-notes/inbox/2025-05-29_docker-cheat-sheet.md

 docker logs -f <container-name or container-hash>
 docker top <container-name or container hash>
 docker inspect <container-name or container hash>

+# to check image history
+docker history <image-name or hash>
 ```

 To interact with the container: